Heartlands Building Process

 - After the trim carpenters and other sub-contractors leave the house, we walk it and inspect the home for flaws and follow up.

 - Now the home goes through a series of quality checks.
-Before the final client walk-through, all items are fixed.
+Heartlands fixes all items before the final client walk-through.

 - We walk the home with the client.
 We know every inch of the home at this point.